taihim/taihim/README.md

 I enjoy diving deep into new concepts and applying them to my day to day work.

 * I'm currently pursuing a master's degree in Computer and Systems Engineering from [Technische Universität Ilmenau](https://www.tu-ilmenau.de/).
-* I occasionally write articles about things I've learned, which you can read on [medium]()
+* I occasionally write articles about things I've learned, which you can read on [medium]().
 * I am happy to collaborate on any open-source libraries.

 You can connect with me on [Linkedin](https://www.linkedin.com/in/taihim/) or via [email](mailto:tai.him18@gmail.com)